Maintaining Question Security

 In order for quiz bowl tournaments to be fair, it is necessary that the questions used be completely new (in jargon, “secure” or “pristine”) to all competitors.
 The responsibility for ensuring that this happens at events that use NAQT questions is divided among NAQT itself, the host, and the participating teams as follows:

-It is NAQT’s responsibility to license packet sets in accordance with its geographic exclusivity policy for high schools, to not make questions available to competing teams through other channels, to let hosts know as quickly as possible which packet set (e.g. “Invitational Series #128”) they will be using, to maintain an accurate list of packet set assignments on its website, to promptly answer questions from hosts and teams about this policy, and to communicate hosts’ responsibilities to them.
+It is NAQT’s responsibility to license packet sets in accordance with its geographic exclusivity policy for high schools, to not make questions available to competing teams through other channels, to let hosts know as quickly as possible which packet set (e.g. “Invitational Series #128”) they will be using, to maintain an accurate list of packet set assignments on its website, to promptly answer questions from hosts and attendees (and potential attendees) about this policy, and to communicate hosts’ responsibilities to them.

 NAQT does not have a fixed geographic exclusivity policy for middle school or collegiate tournaments, but will make decisions based on the distance between prospective hosts and the density of teams in the surrounding region.